ICE-V-Wireless/ICE-V-Wireless/README.md

 ## Hardware
 The hardware design is provided as schematic and layout in KiCAD 6 format.
 The design provides:
-* Three standard PMOD connectors spaced to accomodate dual-PMOD modules with all eight signal pins directly connected to the FPGA.
+* Three standard PMOD connectors spaced to accommodate dual-PMOD modules with all eight signal pins directly connected to the FPGA.
   * Many PMOD signals are available in differential pairs with the positive